 Opening hours: 9 AM – 10 PM

-For a sense of Northern Vietnam's cuisine, come to discover the diverse menu of Bun Dau Homemade.
-This place offers everything from main courses like Bun Dau Mam Tom, Bun Cha, Nem Cua Be to beverages like Nuoc Mo, Nuoc Sau, etc. Besides, the restaurant offers free water puppetry performance at the Le Lai store every Sunday.
+For a sense of Northern Vietnam’s cuisine, come to discover the diverse menu of Bun Dau Homemade.
+This place offers everything from main courses like Bun Dau Mam Tom, Bun Cha, Nem Cua Be to fermented fruit beverages like Nuoc Mo, Nuoc Sau, etc. Besides, the restaurant offers free water puppetry performances at the Le Lai store every Sunday.

 Bep Hue – Central Vietnam Cuisine